odere-pro/XKCD-Comics-Next-JS/README.md

    every 1 day `/comics/[last_id]`
 8. Dark mode (Next.js + Tailwind fom the box)
 9. Show spinner while fetching XKCD data
-10. Pagination on home page from last comics, show 12 per batch to address performance issues
-11. Dockerized application
+10. Dockerized application
-12. Can be deployed on Vercel
+11. Can be deployed on Vercel
-13. Units tests for code readability and to ensure the correctness of the features
+12. Units tests for code readability and to ensure the correctness of the features
-14. ESLint, Prettier, Husky, Lint-staged for code quality
+13. ESLint, Prettier, Husky, Lint-staged for code quality
-15. GitHub Actions to validate the code quality and run tests on every PR
+14. GitHub Actions to validate the code quality and run tests on every PR
-16. CI/CD pipeline to deploy on Vercel on every PR merge
+15. CI/CD pipeline to deploy on Vercel on every PR merge

 Requirements: